onap/oom-offline-installer/docs/InstallGuide.rst

     - kubernetes-control-plane
     - chartmuseum (if using helm v3)

-**NOTE:** kubernetes-* roles can be collocated directly with kubernetes nodes and not necessarily on infra node.
+**NOTE:** kubernetes-* control plane can be collocated directly with k8s nodes and not necessarily on infra node.

 - **kubernetes node 1-3**::